balfieri/aws/README.md

 group_rules
 </pre>

-<p>That should show include ingress rule for ssh, among others:</p>
+<p>That should include this ingress rule for ssh, among others:</p>

 <pre>
                 {